-At Meredith, Jennifer Garcia, ’19, has worked toward her longtime aspiration to become an attorney.
+At Meredith, Jennifer Garcia, ’19, worked toward her longtime aspiration to become an attorney.
 She’s now attending law school at Campbell University, and her varied experiences at Meredith prepared her for this next step.

 “I plan to specialize in immigration law.
-As an attorney I also hope to empower young Latinas to pursue the profession, as I’ve learned that Latinas account for less than two percent of the lawyers in the U.S.,” said Jennifer, an Honors student who is completing majors in political science and business administration.
+As an attorney I also hope to empower young Latinas to pursue the profession, as I’ve learned that Latinas account for less than two percent of the lawyers in the U.S.,” said Jennifer, an Honors student who majored in business administration and political science with a pre-law concentration.

 Jennifer’s undergraduate research project in political science explored the campaigning methods of Latinos in Congress, focusing on whether or not these candidates stress their identity as Latinos during their campaigns.

-At Meredith, Jennifer has seen the importance of positive role models through the example of Assistant Professor of Political Science Whitney Ross Manzo.
+At Meredith, Jennifer saw the importance of positive role models through the example of Assistant Professor of Political Science Whitney Ross Manzo.

-“Dr. Manzo is not only my adviser, but a teacher, mentor, and friend.
-Dr. Manzo serves as an exemplary leader as a woman that I’ve looked up to in all of my four years because of her professionalism, passion, and ingenuity.
+“Dr. Manzo was not only my advisor, but a teacher, mentor, and friend.
+Dr. Manzo serves as an exemplary leader as a woman that I looked up to in all of my four years because of her professionalism, passion, and ingenuity.
 Her passion for the discipline radiates from her,” Jennifer said.
 “Dr. Manzo serves as the epitome of what Meredith encompasses in terms of intention and empowerment for the well-being of her students.”

-Serving on the Honor Council at Meredith has also helped build skills needed for her future career.
+Serving on the Honor Council at Meredith also helped build skills needed for her future career.

 “Working on a team of other representatives, officers, and staff has really improved my collaboration skills.
 What sets our Honor Council apart from many others is our mission to help each student in the best way possible, focusing on a constructive model, rather than a punishment model,” said Jennifer.
 “My critical thinking skills have definitely been expanded because we tailor each case outcome specifically to each student to improve her educational and social experience here at Meredith.”